bbahd30/Process-Synchronization-Solutions/SushiBarProblem/README.md

 ## Problem Statement

 This is a process synchronization problem in which there is a dining table which can accomodate 5 individuals at a time.
 Whenever a new custumer comes in, they are accomodated at the table until the table is full.
-Now, if a new customer comes, they cannot be accomodated at the table and are asked to wait.
+Now, if a new customer comes, they cannot be seated at the table and are asked to wait.

 However, when a customer leaves, and there is vacant space available at the table, a new customer cannot be accomodated until the whole table leaves, i.e. there is a new crowd at the table.
 Thus, a customer coming after the table has been occupied to its full capacity can be seated at the table only once the whole table becomes vacant again.